amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 month: 12
 day: 17
 published: true
-summary: "In this walkthrough, I introduce <b>Google Trends</b> by queriying it directly through the web, downloading a comma-delimited file of the results, and analyzing it in R."
+summary: "In this walkthrough, I introduce <b>Google Trends</b> by querying it directly through the web, downloading a comma-delimited file of the results, and analyzing it in R."
 image: google-trends-walkthrough/googletrends.png
 ---